2016 Youth Ethnodrama Films about Segregation

 2017-2018 Youth Ethnodrama: Problems/Solutions to St. Louis Redlining

-Student films and power points drew on their ethnodramatic analyses of interviews with local non-profit, credit union, business and educational leaders.
+Student films and power points drew on their ethnodramatic analyses of historical data and interviews with local non-profit, credit union, business and educational leaders.

 2018 SIUE TRIO Upward Bound Ethnodrama: Bullying and Youth Leadership